Fusion and Fusion Diagnostics for Everyone

 The great challenge with the realisation of thermonuclear fusion power on earth is the extreme temperatures needed to ignite a fusion reactor, 100 million degrees Celsius, or more.
 What to contain such hot fuel?
 There are no materials which can withstand even near such high temperatures.

 One solution of the problem is to suspend the fuel in a magnetic field.
 This can be done because the fuel at these temperatures is an electrically conducting plasma.
 A fusion plasma thus consists of atomic nuclei and electrons, which are fixed in a magnetic field.
-What has proven to work best so far is a swimming ring shaped magnetic field (torus is this shape called in the language of mathematics).
+What has proven to work best so far is a swimming ring shaped magnetic field (torus, this shape is called in the language of mathematics).
 Reactors built like this are called tokamaks.

 There are a number of research reactors based on this principle.
 The largest fusion reactor today is Joint European Torus, JET, which lies right outside Oxford in England.